 As you watch your kids play and learn, it's fascinating that many of them naturally gravitate toward a defensive or offensive style of play.
 However, most coaches agree that kids should get a variety of different position assignments for the overall best development of the player.

-Coach Bruce Lovelace started playing soccer in 1974 when, as a young boy, he constructed his own makeshift soccer goal.
-He played in high school, then intramurally in college and beyond.
+Soccer coach Bruce Lovelace started playing soccer in 1974 when, as a young boy, he constructed his own makeshift soccer goal.
+He played in high school, then in college and beyond.
 He started to coach his own children in the 1990s and then ran a Soccer Shots franchise for 12 years.
 Now, Coach Bruce publishes the soccer-for-kids.com website.
-You can also get lots of great ideas on Soccer-For-Kids Pinterest.
-Find out about what Inspired this website.
+Find out more about youth soccer coach Bruce Lovelace and what inspires this website.

 Soccer-for-kids.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com